Mike96Angelo/Generate-JS-Events/README.md

 <a name="class-generation"></a>
 ## Class: Generation

-A new generator that inherits from the generator that generated it using the [ EventEmitter.generate(create, init) ](#event-emitter-generate) method.
+A new generator that inherits from the generator that generated it using the [ EventEmitter.generate(create) ](#event-emitter-generate) method.

 <a name="class-creation"></a>
 ## Class: Creation